-Back in December, it was reported that Philips Morris invested a hefty amount in a Cannabis company.
-Altria, which was founded by PMI, bought a 45% stake for $1.8 billion in a Canadian company called Cronos Group.
-The deal places them at 55% ownership within 5 years, so it?s safe to say smokeless tobacco isn’t the companies only direction.
+In December 2018, it was reported by CNBC that Altria invested a hefty amount in a cannabis company.
+It’s important to note that Altria Group, Inc. was renamed in 2003 from Philip Morris Companies Inc. Altria is the parent company of Philip Morris USA, while Philip Morris International split off in 2008.
+Altria bought a 45 percent stake for $1.8 billion in a Canadian company called Cronos Group.
+The deal places them at 55 percent ownership within 5 years, so it?s safe to say smokeless tobacco isn’t the company’s only direction.

-The company will now focus on the IQOS.
-A device which heats tobacco instead of burning it.
-The product has the potential to reduce “the number of noxious chemicals” found in cigarette smoke by 95 percent.
-CEO of Phillip Morris International, Andre Calantzopulous, spoke about his decision, stating, “At the end of the day, the ambition we have is to replace cigarettes as soon as possible, with better alternatives for the people who continue smoking.”
+Philip Morris International will now focus on the IQOS, a device which heats tobacco instead of burning it.
+This product will only be available internationally as the FDA has not approved the device.
+The product has the potential to reduce ?the number of noxious chemicals? found in cigarette smoke by 95 percent.
+CEO of Phillip Morris International, Andre Calantzopoulous, spoke about his decision, stating, ?At the end of the day, the ambition we have is to replace cigarettes as soon as possible, with better alternatives for the people who continue smoking.?

 Every year, according to the Centers for Disease Control And Prevention, tobacco use causes nearly six million deaths globally.
 In the United States, there are 480,000 deaths due to tobacco use, which equates to nearly 1,300 deaths every day.
 With so much public awareness of the negative impact and effects of smoking, this can surely be a good thing for smokers who are trying to quit and lessen the impact of their health.
 So maybe, just maybe…this might be a good thing?
 Is it the beginning of a smoke-free future?